Author: Asa Nonami

 Despite now being part of the family, Noriko feels like there is a wall between her and the Shito family.
 As she gets to know them, she starts to see or experience things that maybe aren’t quite right, and she begins to question herself as to whether or not she’s just being paranoid.
 The Shito’s have been so kind, almost overbearingly so.

-“She thought of these people as family and had decided to devote her life to them, but she just couldn’t seem to dispel the strange feeling of alienation.
-She didn’t have a single complaint.
-But there was another Noriko inside who remained unconvinced, a Noriko stubbornly trying to protect something she had sustained since the day she had been born.”
+“She thought of these people as family and had decided to devote her life to them, but she just couldn’t seem to dispel the strange feeling of alienation.”

 Getting married and integrating into a new family is a terrifying experience for many women throughout history.
 Trust is a fragile thing, and it’s easy to feel that you’re alone when you’re surrounded by a family that is not your family.
 This was an intensely internal novel as Noriko struggles with her feelings about the Shito family, a mix of love and suspicion, and she begins to shrink into herself as she molds herself to the family.
 She gradually loses her autonomy as she finds her spirit crushed by the unbending force of the family.